serverless-mom/iv-cbv-payroll/README.md

 # About the Project

-Consent-Based Verification (CBV) is a prototype that allows benefit applicants to verify their income directly using payroll providers.
-It is currently being piloted for testing and validation purposes.
+Income Verification as a Service (IVaaS) is a portal that allows benefit applicants to verify income and volunteer hours directly using payroll providers.
+It is currently being piloted in multiple states for validation.

-# Development and Software Delivery Lifecycle
+# Try it for yourself

 If you're new to Rails, see the [Getting Started with Rails](https://guides.rubyonrails.org/getting_started.html) guide for an introduction to the framework.